Ascend/pytorch/docs/en/framework_feature_guide_pytorch/feature_value_detection.md

 Use the `NPU_ASD_CONFIG` environment variable to enable or disable feature value detection and the checksum linkage function.

-- `enable`: optional configuration, true or false.
-Default value is false.
-Whether to enable feature value detection.
+- `enable`: Can be configured as true or false, with a default value of false.
+Whether feature value detection is enabled.
-- `with_checksum`: optional configuration, true or false.
-Default value is false.
+- `with_checksum`: Optional configuration, which can be set to true or false.
+The default value is false.
 Whether to enable the checksum linkage function.
-- `cooldown`: positive integer, minimum value is 1, default value is 5, unit: minutes.
+- `cooldown`: Positive integer, with a minimum value of 1 and a default value of 5, in minutes.
 Cooldown suppression time window.
 A single checksum linkage activation time window reuses the cooldown suppression time window.
 Configure as needed.
-- `strikes_num`: positive integer, minimum value is 1, default value is 3.
-Three strikes and out anomaly count limit.
+- `strikes_num`: Positive integer, with a minimum value of 1 and a default value of 3.
+The anomaly count limit for the three strikes and out mechanism.
 Configure as needed.
-- `strikes_window`: positive integer, minimum value is 1, default value is 480, unit: minutes.
-Three strikes and out time window.
+- `strikes_window`: Positive integer, with a minimum value of 1 and a default value of 480, in minutes.
+The time window for the three strikes and out mechanism.
 Configure as needed.
-- `checksum_cooldown`: positive integer, minimum value is 1, default value is 180, unit: minutes.
-Checksum linkage cooldown time window.
+- `checksum_cooldown`: Positive integer, with a minimum value of 1 and a default value of 180, in minutes.
+The checksum linkage cooldown time window.
 Configure as needed.
-- `upper_thresh1`: positive integer, minimum value is 3, default value is 1000000.
-Level-1 threshold.
-A feature value exceeding this absolute threshold is considered a gradient anomaly.
-The default detection threshold requires no configuration.
-If the threshold needs to be modified, it can be changed by configuring the environment variable.
+- `upper_thresh1`: positive integer, minimum value 3, default value 1000000.
+The first-level threshold.
+If the feature value exceeds this absolute threshold, it is considered a gradient anomaly.
+The default detection threshold requires no configuration; if the threshold needs to be modified, it can be changed by configuring this environment variable.
-- `upper_thresh2`: positive integer, minimum value is 3, default value is 100.
-Secondary threshold.
-A feature value exceeding the secondary threshold is considered a suspected anomaly and will not be updated into the historical mean.
-The default detection threshold requires no configuration.
-If you need to modify the threshold, you can do so through this environment variable.
+- `upper_thresh2`: positive integer, minimum value 3, default value 100.
+The second-level threshold.
+If the feature value exceeds the second-level threshold, it is considered a suspected anomaly and will not be updated into the historical mean.
+The default detection threshold requires no configuration; if the threshold needs to be modified, it can be changed via this environment variable.
-- `grad_sample_interval`: positive integer, minimum value is 1, default value is 3.
-The interval for gradient detection, specifying how many gradients to skip between each detection.
-A smaller configuration yields a higher detection rate, but performance degradation will be more severe, potentially exceeding 2%.
+- `grad_sample_interval`: positive integer, minimum value 1, default value 3.
+The interval for gradient detection, indicating how many gradients are skipped between each detection.
+A smaller value yields a higher detection rate, but performance degradation becomes more severe and may exceed 2%.

-For details on using this environment variable, refer to the [NPU_ASD_CONFIG](../environment_variable_reference/NPU_ASD_CONFIG.md) section in the *Environment Variable Reference*.
+For details on using this environment variable, refer to the "[NPU_ASD_CONFIG](../environment_variable_reference/NPU_ASD_CONFIG.md)" section in *Environment Variable Reference*.

 ## Usage Example